sahilrajput03/sahilrajput03/learn-chrome.md

 - ❤️ Video DownloadHelper: [Click here](https://chromewebstore.google.com/detail/video-downloadhelper/lmjnegcaeklhafolokijcfjliaokphfk)
   - Inspiration: Reddit - How do you download videos from websites that don't allow it?
 [Click here](https://www.reddit.com/r/DataHoarder/comments/n5yi5m/how_do_you_download_videos_from_websites_that/)
 - ❤️ Custom Css For Website: [Click here](https://chromewebstore.google.com/detail/custom-css-by-denis/cemphncflepgmgfhcdegkbkekifodacd)
+  - ❤️ I am using this to hide chats in the left side menu by adding - `#LeftColumn{	visibility: hidden; }` on `https://web.telegram.org` to help distraction.

 ## Update default page zoom level and page font size